 Covvi prides itself on having a team of highly qualified and dedicated individuals with a wealth of experience in prosthetic technology and product development.
-The strength of the brains behind the award-winning Bebionic hand parted with Steeper Group Ltd. upon the product’s acquisition by Ottobock in 2017 and decided to create something new.
-With reinvigorated vision and an abundance of fresh ideas, the Covvi team were born – in combining their various and manifest abilities, they have delivered a world-leading product with users and clinicians at its heart.
+The brains behind the award-winning Bebionic hand decided to create something new upon the acquisition of Steeper Group Ltd. by Ottobock in 2017.
+With a reinvigorated vision and an abundance of fresh ideas, the Covvi team were born – in combining their abilities to manifest the vision for Covvi, delivering a world-leading product with users and clinicians at its heart.

 Simon PollardGroup Chief Executive Officer

 David McCrickardElectrical and Software Engineer